At least 12 dead in New York City apartment fire

 More than 160 firefighters were on the scene of the four-alarm fire, located at a five-story walk-up apartment house in the Bronx, just a block from the borough's famed zoo.

 Officials said that one baby died in the fire, which FDNY Commissioner Daniel Niger called "historic in its magnitude."
-Four people are critically injured and others are also seriously injured.
+Four people were critically injured and others were also seriously injured.
 The victims range from 1 to 50 years old.

 New York Gov. Andrew Cuomo tweeted: "We are closely monitoring the devastating fire in the Bronx.
 As always we are thankful for our first responders.
 Our thoughts are with the victims and their families tonight.

-The fire, which is now under control, broke out just before to 7 p.m.
-Thursday night.
-Temperatures are in the mid-teens in New York, with winds making it feel like single digits.
+The fire, which was brought under control, broke out just before to 7 p.m.
+Thursday.
+Temperatures were in the mid-teens in New York, with winds making it feel like single digits.

-The fire started on the first floor of the building before it spread, officials said.
+The fire started on the first floor before it spread, officials said.
 The fire department responded to emergency calls within three minutes.

-The commissioner added it's too early to determine what sparked the fire.
+The commissioner added it was too early to determine what sparked the fire.

 One witness, Xanral Collins, told the New York Post he saw a father running toward the building, but was unable to enter.